nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Extended Discontinuous Reception (eDRX)
       A method to conserve the battery of an Internet of Things (IoT) device by allowing it to remain inactive for extended periods.

+   External Memory Interface (EXMIF)
+      A bus protocol for communication from an integrated circuit, such as a microprocessor, to an external memory device located on a circuit board.

+   External Memory Interface Encryption Engine (EXMEE)
+      A peripheral that supports on-the-fly encryption and authentication for the memory connected to EXMIF.
+      The AES tweaked mode is used to provide encryption, and one of single hash, granular hash, or Merkle tree is used to provide authentication, using the SHA3 algorithm.

+   Fast Lightweight Processor (FLPR, pronounced “Flipper”)
+      A processor that is located in the high-speed portion of the Global Domain primarily intended to implement software-defined peripheral functions.

    Firmware Over-the-Air (FOTA) update
       A firmware update performed remotely over-the-air (OTA).